alexis1404/LaravelTasker/readme.md

 - If you use *nix, configure your server for Laravel applications (for example, folder access settings)

+- Create in your database user with role 'admin' (admin`s created only this method)

 - Enjoy ;)

 ## Disclaimer